rebruno/LISPInterpreter/README.md

 # LISPInterpreter
- Writing an interpreter as an exercise.
+Writing a LISP interpreter in C as an exercise.
- Implementing it in C because it's universal.
- Choosing a LISP because the syntax is simple.

-# Plans
- Writing a garbage collector is next.

 # Build
 Use meson to compile.
 Any compiler that supports the standard C library will work.